CIBC-Internal/python/Doc/library/dis.rst

    Creates a new function object, sets its *__closure__* slot, and pushes it on the stack.
-TOS is the :term:`qualified name` of the function, TOS1 is the code associated with the function, and TOS2 is the tuple containing cells for the closure's free variables.
-The function also has *argc* default parameters, which are found below the cells.
+TOS is the :term:`qualified name` of the function, TOS1 is the code associated with the function, and TOS2 is the tuple containing cells for the closure's free variables.  *argc* is interpreted as in ``MAKE_FUNCTION``;
+   the annotations and defaults are also in the same order below TOS2.

 .. opcode:: BUILD_SLICE (argc)